dromotherm/sandbox/tensorflow/installOnRPI.md

 # support for h5 files

-if h5py module is not installed, tnesorflow will not be able to open pretrained model saved as a h5 file :
+if h5py module is not installed, tensorflow will not be able to open pretrained model saved as a h5 file :

 ```
 Traceback (most recent call last):